 LAN Airlines Launches New LGBT WebsiteJan 1LAN’s new LGBT microsite features a host of information and resources for the prospective traveler to South America.
 It includes detailed descriptions of key South American destinations with information of interest to gay and lesbian travelers.

-BEARlesque @ Tabu Sports Lounge :: November 23, 2013BEARlesque, the only bear burlesque show was again held at Tabu Sports Lounge.
-With a great crowd and even better performers on stage shaking what was given to them, a fun night was had by all!
+BEARlesque @ Tabu Sports Lounge :: March 7, 2014BEARlesque, the only bear burlesque show, had a great crowd and amazing performers from both Philadelphia and beyond, on stage shaking what was given to them.